People who are ill, injured or have an opening, such as a wound or tube placed in the body, are more at risk of developing an infection.

 This is in accordance with the Health and Social Care Act 2008 which outlines the Code of Practice on the prevention and control of infections and related guidance.

-Our compliance with these standards is reviewed by external organisations including clinical commissioning groups and the Care Quality Commission.
+Our compliance with these standards is reviewed by external organisations including integrated care boards and and the Care Quality Commission.